danindu/Realtic/README.md

 ### Create a Pull Request
 Once pushed, open a pull request (PR) on GitHub to merge your changes into the main repository.

+### Acknowledgements

+We sincerely thank all open-source developers and contributors for their invaluable contributions, which make tools like Realtic possible.

 ## Authors
 - Samarth Bhat (Samarth@reinfosec.com)